 Why Stow-on-the-Wold?

 Due to the town’s historically unique location at the crossroads of multiple trackways, Stow-on-the-Wold developed a heavy capacity for trade during the late Middle Ages.
+Several roads converged here, making it a key trading hub.
 As travellers made their way from across Wales, the Midlands, the Thames Valley and beyond, they would typically pass through the central Cotswold region to sell their wares in exchange for goods.

 Unlike other towns, Stow-on-the-Wold was able to provide accommodation, including stabling and food, and the early Stow-on-the-Wold settlers, skilled in saddlery, spinning and harness-making, provided their services to those in need.
 Hundreds of years later, the Stow Horse Fair is a tradition like no other in the area.
 Horses are still shown, traded and sold in large numbers, but not before a display of riding shows and performances for locals and visitors alike.